A short story featuring: Horror, Grandparent-Grandchild Relationship, Family, Cults. Rated 13+ for horror and death.

 “Can’t we talk about it now?”

 He stared out the window the whole time.
 The setting sun reflected off his glasses.
 “Did you bring your phone?”

 “You should send your mother a message, tell her you’re staying the night.
 She can’t drive down here with those head lights on, and I don’t want her to get hurt.
 Do it now before the sun sets.”

 She dried her hands and went into the lounge, where her phone was sitting in the bottom of her bag.
 She’d be crazy to switch it off.
 She put it on silent and quickly sent a text to David.

 Be ready to pick me up any time.
 In case of emergency.

-Back in the kitchen, her granddad wiped the counter and wouldn’t meet her eyes.
+Back in the kitchen, Granddad was wiping the counter.
+He wouldn’t meet her eyes.
 “Did you switch it off?”

 “That’s good.
 We can’t have light here after dark.
 Candles are okay, just no artificial light.” he scrubbed the counter furiously, “You young people are on your phones all the time, carrying it around with you, letting it leech off you everyday until…” he made a frustrated sound and Carly realised he was crying.